nashwaan/xml-js/README.md

 which has merged both `<a>` elements into an array.
 If you try to convert this back to xml, you will get `<a x="1"/><a x="3"/><b x="2"/>` which has not preserved the order of elements!
 This is an inherit limitation in the compact representation because output like `{a:{_:{x:"1"}},b:{_:{x:"2"}},a:{_:{x:"3"}}}` is illegal.
-Note that this issue does not occur in the non-compact form.
+Note that this issue does not occur in the non-compact form provided by this library.

 Although non-compact output is more accurate representation of original XML than compact version, the non-compact consumes more space.
 This library provides both options.
 Use `{compact: false}` if you are not sure because it preserves everything;